Last Updated on December 24, 2020 by Janet Frost

 The symbolism for winter is often very dark.
 A sense of loneliness and end-of-life.
 Interestingly, the winter festivals are about overcoming this dark season with light.
 In the northern regions there is a commitment to embracing the cold with ice festivals and outdoor craziness.

-These festivals can be found all over the world and are a great opportunity to learn the history, culture and folk art of a destination.
+Cultural festivals are truly special and can be found all over the world.
+These festivals are a great opportunity to learn the history, culture and folk art of a destination.

 - Up Helly Aa Fair a Norse Heritage Festival on the Shetland Isles.